 Having a graphic designer develop a logo and brand identity is likely to be a good investment, for instance, because this requires specialized skills that you are unlikely to possess.
 On the other hand, there are plenty of off-the-shelf systems that will allow you to quickly implement a professional and secure eCommerce system.

 For instance, you do not need to be an extremely tech-savvy individual to figure out the drag-and-drop interface of a WordPress website builder.
 Using WordPress will allow you to get your website started without having to hire a website designer or a web developer, which means that your costs could be minimal.

-And when it comes to e-commerce systems, you can take advantage of the free 30-day trial of X-Cart.
-Records show that this time is more than enough to get a clear picture of the eCommerce software and make an informed decision.
+And when it comes to eCommerce systems, you can take advantage of the free 30-day trial of X-Cart.
+Our records show that 30 days is more than enough to get a clear picture of the eCommerce software and make an informed decision about moving forward.

 Create Your Online Store with X-Cart